 Click here for the Donor Agreement

-Because the research value of records may be diminished if items are damaged, rearranged, or incomplete, please contact the Archivist before sorting, discarding, or reorganizing your papers and records.
+Because the research value of records may be diminished if items are damaged, rearranged, or incomplete, please contact the Legacy Center before sorting, discarding, or reorganizing your papers and records.
 When in doubt, don’t throw it out!
 Please contact the Legacy Center via email, or call 773-275-0097 ext.
 222.